• Skip to primary navigation

 How to Make Pan Seared New York Strip Steak and Scallops

-First, you’ll make the garlic compound butter by mashing the butter with garlic, rosemary, salt, pepper, and red pepper flakes until thoroughly combined.
+First, make the garlic compound butter by mashing the butter with garlic, rosemary, salt, pepper, and red pepper flakes until thoroughly combined.
 Arrange an 8” sheet of plastic wrap on a clean work surface, spoon the butter into the center, then wrap and press into a log shape.

 Next, heat a large cast-iron pan over medium heat until just smoking.
 Add one tablespoon of butter and swirl to coat the pan.
 Add in garlic and rosemary.